2160 CENTURY PARK E. 1806 Los Angeles (City), California

 Laundry is a bit of a challenge in the building.
 Condos do not have in-unit laundry.
 There are no laundry rooms on each floor either.
 There is a laundry room in each building in the basement.
 To do laundry you have to ride the elevator to P1 – which can be a real hassle.
 There are 20 machines.
 Most residents hire a maid to do the laundry for them.

 Some residents have bootlegged a washer/dryer into their condo, usually in a bathroom closet in their master bedroom.
 This is not allowed- if the HOA finds out, they could fine you and make you remove it.
 The buildings waste lines were not designed to handled laundry machines so if too many units in the building were to do that it would clog the drains and cause big damage.
 At least they take credit cards and not quarters!

 A large number of condos (480) in Century Park East lowers the HOA dues.
 HOAs range $600-$700 for 1 bedroom and $700-$800 for 2 bedrooms which are quite low considering all the amenities.
 There are 3 full-time security guards on site at all times.

 HOA dues cover?
 Water, Trash, Common Area Maintenance, Reserve, Building Insurance, Window Washing 2x per year.

 Owner Pays?
 Electricity, Internet, Cable, Condo Insurance

-Special assessments?
+Special Assessments?
 Yes, elevator special assessment 3K per unit

 Special move in instructions?

-Can you have BBQ on balcony?
+Can you have a BBQ on the balcony?